JWST unveils heavily obscured (active and passive) sources up to z~13: RESULTS

-\begin{itemize} \item {\bf $4<z<6$ dusty star-forming systems}: 40\% of the sample sits on the MS at $z\sim4-6$, part of them filling the obscured faint end of the Main Sequence missed by LBGs (similar to \cite{Barrufet}, IDs \#3, 4, 5, 10, 12, 16, 18, 20, Fig. \ref{fig:MS} bottom-left).
-In particular, \#3, 4 and 18 also satisfy the HIERO definition F200W-F440W$>$2.3mag, due to their larger extinction parameter ($A_V\sim3$).
-As discussed in Section \ref{intro}, this population was completely missed by {\it HST} and {\it Spitzer}, lacking the sensitivity to statistically identify [4.5]>$24$mag optically dark sources, but they could play a major role in the stellar assembly of today's massive galaxies. \item {\bf A quenched, dusty and massive galaxy at $z\sim5$?} We identify the most extreme red object in our sample (F200W-F440W$\sim$7mag), that can be explained only by templates of a massive (log(M$_*$/M$_\odot$)$\sim$11.8) quenched galaxy at $z\sim5$ with anomalous abundant dust extinction, $A_V=5.5$mag (ID \#2).
-This object is even redder that the JWST source with SCUBA2 analysed by \citep{zavala}, which is at a similar redshift but it is starbursting.
-We verify the presence of a possible less dusty solution by running BAGPIPES limiting the reddening to $A_V<2$.
-However, the best solution results in a $\chi^2$ that is three times larger than the solution with $A_V=5.2$.
-We also varied the ionization parameter (U) to test if the red colors of this galaxy could be due to the presence of nebular emission lines.
-However, even with log(U)=-2 and -4, the best solution remains a galaxies a galaxy around $z=5$ and with $A_V\sim5$.
-While passive sources at $3<z<5$ are already emerging in {\it JWST} early observations \citep{Carnall_QG}, the existence of a dusty, massive and quenched source at $z=5$ could represent the precursor of dust rich quiescent galaxies at $z\sim2$ \citep{Gobat}. \item {\bf Extinguished high-$z$ star-forming sources ($8<z<13$):} the daily recording of the farthest objects with {\it JWST} is currently providing candidates up to $z\sim17$ \citep[e.g.][]{Harikane}.
+\item {\bf Extinguished high-$z$ star-forming sources ($7<z<13$):} the daily recording of the farthest objects with {\it JWST} is currently providing candidates up to $z\sim17$ \citep[e.g.][]{Harikane}.
 These sources are consistent with primordial young star forming galaxies, with a negligible dust content.
 Indeed, the common LBG technique used to select them privileges UV blue and bright spectral types.
 In our approach we include redder populations, and we do not limit the extinction parameter while fitting the observed SEDs.
-Surprisingly, we classify four objects (ID \#1, 14, 15, 19) at $z>8$, with mature stellar populations (log(M$_*$/M$_\odot$)$\sim$9-11) that differ from already detected {\it JWST} sources at similar cosmic epochs for their extreme dust content ($A_V=0.4-5.8$mag). \cite{Fudamoto} report the ALMA $\ion{\rm C}{II}$ detection of two sources at $z\sim6-7$, providing additional evidence for the existence of obscured systems that could contribute on the order of $\sim20\% $to the $z>6$ cosmic SFRD.
+Surprisingly, we classify four objects (IDs 1-PENNAR, 14-KABERLABA, 15-HOLLAR, 19-SCHBANZ) at $z>8$, with mature stellar populations, log(M$_*$/M$_\odot$)$\sim$9-11, that differ from already detected {\it JWST} sources at similar cosmic epochs for their extreme dust content ($A_V=0.4-5.8$mag). \cite{Fudamoto} report the ALMA $\ion{\rm C}{II}$ detection of two sources at $z\sim6-7$, providing additional evidence for the existence of obscured systems that could contribute on the order of $\sim20\%$ to the $z>6$ cosmic SFRD.
 Such objects are currently unexplained by theoretical models. \cite{Ferrara} provide a possible explanation based on the assumption that dust has been efficiently ejected during the early stages of galaxy formation.
 Our results bring the attention to a potentially unexplored evolution of dust production and dust lifetime in the primeval Universe.
-In particular, we highlight source \#1, the only object securely detected even in two MIRI bands (F770W and F1000W).
+In particular, we highlight source 1-PENNAR, the only object securely detected even in two MIRI bands (F770W and F1000W).
 The NIRCAM+MIRI photometry provides stronger constraints on the SED fitting, turning a primary solution at $z=12.1$ (see Fig \ref{fig:example_SED}, with the source sitting on the extrapolated MS at $z>8$ (see Fig. \ref{fig:MS} bottom-right).
-Compared to the other UV bright sources at the same cosmic epoch, \#1 has an extinction best-fit of $A_V=2.5$ mag.
-A secondary dusty solution at $z=3.4$ is disadvantaged by the $\chi^2$. \end{itemize}
+Compared to the other UV bright sources at the same cosmic epoch, \#1 has an extinction best-fit of $A_V=2.36$ mag. \end{itemize}

 By selecting and photometrically characterizing NIRCam F444W sources in the SMACS0723 deep field that lack a F200W counterpart, we provide only a first glimpse on the potential of the {\it JWST} to uncover new galaxy populations.
 We remind that their classification remains still speculative, until upcoming spectroscopic follow-ups will systematically constrain their distance and nature.